The Best Paint Brushes for Painting Furniture

 What kind of paint brush do you use to paint furniture?

-There are a lot of options out there though.
-From cheap dollar store paint brushes, to $40 paint brushes, and then a lot of options in the middle.
+Synthetic paint brushes are the best!
+There are a lot of options out there, though, from cheap dollar store paint brushes to $40 paint brushes, and then a lot of options in the middle.
+Choosing the right paint is just as important as selecting the right brush.

 You get what you pay for, but you don’t need to spend top dollar on a paint brush to paint furniture.
 Even if you want a smooth, brush free paint finish.

+A middle of the road paint brush, for about $10 will work great.
+Zibra paint brushes are exactly what I’m talking about here.
 They are high quality, they don’t shed, and you can get a brush free finish with them.
-And you can clean it out afterward so your investment can be used again and again.
+And you can clean it out afterward so you can use this investment again and again.

-Holding two different paint brushes
+Synthetic paint brushes

 If you are looking for the best of the best, you want a true brush free finish, absolutely no shed, thick paint brush that you can use over and over and over for all of your paint projects… The Staalmeester, Cling On, and Country Chic Paint oval paint brushes are amazing.